courtneyfay/outcomes-resources/README.md

 4. Give us two truths and a lie about yourself (don't tell us which are which!)

---I have 2 sisters, 2 snowboards and 2 .
+--I have 2 sisters, 2 snowboards and 2 pairs of glasses.

 5. Provide a link to your LinkedIn Profile